 When planning a new online project, the project charter is an essential document that defines the fundamental information about a project and is used to authorize it.
-Other words being told, a project charter helps you create an image of the destination you want to reach, why you are heading that way and who is going to help you get where you want to.
+In other words, a project charter helps you create an image of the destination you want to reach, why you are heading that way and who is going to help you get where you want to.

 Project charter is expected to be completed by the stakeholders in the lead stage and must be approved by the project sponsors.
 There is no standard formula for project charter, it can be either short or as long as one wants to.

-Both the agency and the client need to know that a too long project charter is just like a too cluttered and detailed CV, which means that it has a very high chance of getting into a pile of other documents of minor importance on the desk.
-So keep in mind that a project charter must be not too succinct, but not too detailed either, but rather explicit enough to be read by all parties involved.
+Both the agency and the client need to know that a very long project charter is just like a very cluttered and detailed CV, which means that it has a very high chance of getting into a pile of other documents of minor importance on the desk.
+So keep in mind that a project charter must be not too succinct, or too detailed either, but rather clear-cut enough to be read by all parties involved.
 The ideal length of a Project Charter should not exceed 1 - 2 pages.

 Usually, project charters are text or Google documents, although it's not wrong to be drafted as presentations.
 On a simple search on the Internet, you will surely find some templates or samples to ease your work.

 - Basic information about a project is all gathered in the same place: Unfortunately, not all human resources will participate in the first discussions on the project, but when the project starts, it is indicated that there is a document containing as much help as possible.

 - Communicate from the very first moment an overview of the project to the stakeholders: You will avoid those situations in which one party said something and the other understood something else.
 Without the reference questions you will never know if you are heading in the right direction.